mpeterv/luacheck/docsrc/inline.rst

 Inline options
 ==============

 Luacheck supports setting some options directly in the checked files using inline configuration comments.
 An inline configuration comment starts with ``luacheck:`` label, possibly after some whitespace.
 The body of the comment should contain comma separated options, where option invocation consists of its name plus space separated arguments.
+It can also contain notes enclosed in balanced parentheses, which are ignored.
 The following options are supported:

 ================== ============================================
 Option             Number of arguments